1809-1930: History Of Hospitals In Michigan

 On June 26, 1914, the present site of the Henry Ford Hospital was deeded to Mr. and Mrs. Henry Ford.
 On September 15, 1915, the articles of incorporation for the Henry Ford Hospital were recorded with the Secretary of State at Lansing.
 Five days later Henry Ford and his wife deeded the property to the Henry Ford Hospital, Incorporated.
 The first meeting of the incorporators was held September 20, 1915, and a board of trustees was elected.
 Mr. Henry Ford was made president and Mr. Edsel Ford, his son, vice president.

-On October 1, 1915, the first patients were admitted, a pavilion for seventy-five patients of the original plan having been completed, together with the operation rooms, laboratories and service buildings.
-Dr. Frank J. Sladen, formerly resident physician at the Johns Hopkins Hospital and associate in medicine in the University, had received the appointment as physician-in-chief.
+On October 1, 1915, the hospital accepted its first patients.
+The original plan for a pavilion for seventy-five patients was completed, along with the operation rooms, laboratories and service buildings.
+Dr. Frank J. Sladen, formerly resident physician at the Johns Hopkins Hospital and associate in medicine in the University, received the appointment as physician-in-chief.

 In February, 1916, Dr. Roy D. McClure, resident surgeon of the Johns Hopkins Hospital and associate in surgery in the medical school, was appointed as surgeon-in-chief.

-From the beginning, the plan had been for a full time staff, that is, a staff engaged to spend their full time at the hospital.
-Many physicians and surgeons who were desired as members of the staff of the Detroit General Hospital were unwilling to come on the full time service of the Henry Ford Hospital.
+From the beginning, the plan had been for a full-time staff.
+Many physicians and surgeons invited as members of the staff of the Detroit General Hospital were unwilling to serve full-time at the Henry Ford Hospital.

 The hospital, comprising only a small pavilion of the original plan, with operating rooms and service plants, was run for two years while plans were being made for the large hospital and staff.

 By August 1, 1918, the new buildings were well under way.
 At that time there was an acute demand for medical men and nurses for the army.
-The hospital was closed for the duration of the war and the entire staff volunteered and entered the army, a number of the staff being associated in France with Evacuation Hospital No. 33.
+The hospital was closed for the duration of the war.
+The entire staff volunteered and entered the army, and a number of the staff were assigned in France with Evacuation Hospital No. 33.

-On October 27, 1918, the huge shell of the new hospital building was turned over to the United States Army at a rental of one dollar a year and used as U. S. Army General Hospital No. 36, with Lieutenant Colonel Alexander T. Cooper as commanding officer, and wounded overseas men were received as patients early in 1919.
-The hospital was returned to Mr. Ford by the government on January 1, 1920, and the original staff returned from their army service and again opened the hospital.
+On October 27, 1918, the new hospital building was turned over to the United States Army at a rental of one dollar a year and used as U. S. Army General Hospital No. 36.
+It had Lieutenant Colonel Alexander T. Cooper as commanding officer, and received wounded overseas men as patients in 1919.
+The hospital was returned to Mr. Ford by the government on January 1, 1920.
+The original staff returned from their army service and again opened the hospital.

 In January, 1920, the second influenza epidemic arrived, and 300 emergency beds were made available for the city.
 The main hospital was opened in December, 1921, with a completely equipped diagnostic clinic, staff and 450 bed capacity.